-- 22.1 The options as follows: - Option 1 Cabinet accepts the 2024/25 Council Tax and ASCP increases, the 2024/25 and 2025/26 budget assumptions and resulting financial forecasts presented within the report and the budget position at Appendix 7. - Option 2 Cabinet proposes amendments to the financial forecasts which will change the resulting budget reduction requirement. - Option 3 Cabinet approves and commends to Council all the 2024/25 and 2025/26 budget proposals included in this report and the approach to the use of reserves and balances. - Option 4 Cabinet approves the fees and charges for 2024/25 as set out at Appendix 10 of the report. - Option 5 Cabinet requests that further work is undertaken on some or all of the budget proposals and fees and charges and the approach to balancing the budget and that Cabinet considers a revised position.
+22.1 The options as follows:

+- Option 1 Council accepts the 2024/25 Council Tax and ASCP increases, the 2024/25 and 2025/26 budget assumptions and resulting financial forecasts presented within the report and the budget position at Appendix 7. - Option 2 Council proposes amendments to the financial forecasts which will change the resulting budget reduction requirement. - Option 3 Council approves and commends to Council all the 2024/25 and 2025/26 budget proposals included in this report and the approach to the use of reserves and balances. - Option 4 Council approves the fees and charges for 2024/25 as set out at Appendix 10 of the report. - Option 5 Council requests that further work is undertaken on some or all of the budget proposals and fees and charges and the approach to balancing the budget.